 - Good quality seeds.

 - Water.
-Tap water, left to off gas and warm.
+Tap water, left to off gas and warm to room temperature.

 All of the trays and labels have been washed and re-used.
 The first tray of c.pubescens were sown in a mix of compost and perlite.
 Two seeds per cell, two cells per variety.
 If all four seeds grow, we select the strongest two plants, leaving one seedling per cell.
 You can leave two per cell, it's a matter of preference and space.